Introduction to GROUP BY in Oracle

 Output:

-But the above SELECT statement throwing an error because there are two Non GROUP Functional columns included with GROUP functional column in the SELECT statement but only one Non-GROUP Functional column included in the GROUP BY clause.
+The above SELECT statement throws an error because it includes two Non-GROUP Functional columns with the GROUP functional column.
+Still, only one Non-GROUP Functional column is included in the GROUP BY clause.

-To prevent this error all non-group functional columns should be declared in the GROUP BY clause.
+To avoid this error, declare all non-group functional columns in the GROUP BY clause.
 Example below:

 SQL> SELECT Deptno, Job, SUM (Sal) FROM Emp GROUP BY Deptno, Job;